Virginia440/Mod14_challenge/README.md

     * LR Model- Classification Report(SMA-4 and 100 and Dataset-3 months)
 <img src="https://github.com/Virginia440/Mod14_challenge/blob/main/Images/LR%20Model%20-Classification%20Report.PNG" width=500 height=300>

  Did this new model perform better or worse than the provided baseline model?
-Did this new model perform better or worse than your tuned trading algorithm?
+ Looking at the cumulated graphs of Actual returns vs Strategy returns of both the SVM model and LogisticsRegeression model, little to no difference is visible.
+However, classification reports indicate that the SVM model made 100% accurate predicions, compared to the LR model whose that was only 66% accurate as reflected in the recall values (1.00 vs 0.66).
+Hence the conclusion, SVM model performed better that the LR model.
 ---

 ## Summary
-Optimization of the model was tested by using different number of hidden layers for two of the models, and different epochs for two of the models.
+-The SVM model performs a bit better than the logistic regression model since it has a higher accuracy score.
+-An increased training window led to a lower accuracy in prediction -An increase in one of the SMAs, from 4 to 50, led to a decline in accuracy of predictions

 ## License